- ABA Groups

-Lee DeHihns is a member of Alston & Bird’s Environmental and Land Use Group.
+Lee DeHihns is a member of Alston & Bird's Environmental and Land Use Group.
 He concentrates on regulatory matters and defensive litigation matters for industrial and municipal clients.
 His areas of concentration include air quality, hazardous waste, water quality and wetlands matters, corporate audits, compliance program development, debarment, and white-collar criminal defense.
 Lee joined Alston & Bird in 1990 after serving four years as Deputy Regional Administrator of USEPA Region 4.
 Lee received a Senior Executive Service Meritorious Rank Award from President Bush in 1989.
 His career began with USEPA in 1974 in Washington, D.C. where he rose to the position of Associate General Counsel.
 He was the Section Chair (2007-2008) and a member of the Council (2001-2004).
+He is the Chair of the ABA Task Force on Sustainable Development (2013-2015).
 He was the Chair of the ABA Delegation to the UN’s Conference on Sustainable Development (Rio+20) in Rio de Janeiro, Brazil in June 2012.
+He served on two House of Delegates committees - Drafting Committee (2010-2012) and the Resolution and Impact Committee (2012-2014).
 He was a Class Representative in the SOC (2005-2008) and also served on the SOC Executive Committee (2005-2011).
-He was the Chair of the Water Quality and Wetlands Committee (1999-2001).
 Lee received his B.S. from the University of Scranton in 1967 and his J.D. from Catholic University of America in 1974.
 He is listed in The Best Lawyers in America and in Chambers USA America's Leading Lawyers for Business under environmental law.

 Section Delegate to the ABA House of Delegates

 Sheila S. Hollis